Personalized Assistance: Free help for nonprofit questions

 As consultants, educators, and service providers, nonprofits value our knowledge of the sector.
 But sometimes, there are nonprofit questions we don’t have the answers to.
 So the next time you’re asked about something you’re unsure of (or don’t have the time for), direct your attention – or the nonprofit – to 501 Commons’ free personalized assistance.
 Through this link, you or the nonprofit can get connected to free, tailored, information and referral (I&R) help through phone and email.

 Since 2011, 501 Commons has provided assistance like this to an estimated 2,000 established and aspiring nonprofits and consultants.
-So far this year, I&R Program Manager Matt Fikejs and his colleagues have served at least 240 people and organizations.
+So far this year, we've served at least 240 people and organizations.
 And last year, that number was over 450 from across the state and beyond.
 Here's what one satisfied nonprofit recently said after using this service:

 “Thank you SO much for taking the time to talk with me and then follow through with the resources we discussed.
 As we move forward, I will be sure to mention that 501 Commons was instrumental in making these referrals.”